Flea & Tick Medication for Dogs and Cats

 Recommended treatments for dogs:

-- Heartworm, Flea Egg Sterilizer, & Intestinal parasite preventative for: Revolution & Trifexis
+- Heartworm, Flea Egg Sterilizer, & Intestinal parasite preventative: Revolution & Trifexis

 - Flea & tick medication topical medication: Extra Large Breed Frontline